About Us

 Be within a country which is a member of the Council of Europe.

-Have a history of use a thermal spa town dating back to the 19th Century or before.
+Have a history of use as a thermal spa town dating back to the 19th Century or before.

 Have an active water source used for bathing or drinking as part of a thermal centre.